-Before choosing your desirable study destination, make a plan and consider the range of your monthly and annual budget.
-It will help you stay organized and keep track of which options truly meet your criteria.
+Before choosing your study destination, make a plan and consider the range of your monthly and annual budget.
+This will help you stay organized during your studies abroad!

 Some average living costs in Greece:

 More and more international students choose Greece as their study abroad destination every year.
 Click here to learn why.

 Want to learn more about how the higher education system works in Greece?
 Greece is becoming a popular destination for international students, given its unique programs, free education, culture and ancient history.
 Find out more about the Greek education system below!

 Do you need a visa to enter Greece for studies?
 Learn more about the student visa process, and all the information you need to enter the country, depending on your citizen status.
 You will also be required to bring certain documents with you to the passport control at the airport, which we cover as well.

 Tuition Fees & Scholarships

 Tuition fees in Greece for European and non European students may vary, depending on the level of education.
 Both international and European students are expected to pay tuition fees in Greece.
 To cover the rest of the costs, there’s plenty of scholarship opportunities available from IKY, the Greek State Scholarship Foundation.

 Greece is known for its rich history and culture.
 Find out more about what the country offers in terms of language, culture, and many more!

 All countries have specific admissions requirements for students to gain acceptance into a university.
 Learn more about the ins and outs of admission to programs in Greece, and what you need to apply, depending on your citizenship.